SofaDefrost/SofaGym/examples/tutorials/CartPole/CartPole_Tutorial.md

 To train the RL agent, the [`rl.py`](https://github.com/SofaDefrost/SofaGym/blob/main/rl.py) script could be used.
 Some training parameters can be specified using command line arguments: `-a` for the RL algorithm, `-fr` to choose the framework either `Stable Baselines3` or `rlberry`, `-ep` to specify the number of training epochs, and `-ne` to specify the number of training environments.

-Training hyperparameters specific to the chosen algorithm and framework can be defined in the appropriate [hyperparmaters yaml file](https://github.com/SofaDefrost/SofaGym/tree/main/agents/hyperparameters).
+Training hyperparameters specific to the chosen algorithm and framework can be defined in the appropriate [hyperparameters YAML file](https://github.com/SofaDefrost/SofaGym/tree/main/agents/hyperparameters).

 To train this agent, we will be using the tuned hyperparameters for the `CartPole-v1` environment from [Rl Baselines3 Zoo](https://github.com/DLR-RM/rl-baselines3-zoo/blob/660f2d354ef9d63cd7a478390780dffa0cadb80c/hyperparams/ppo.yml#L31-L43), and we will train the agent for `3` epochs, which is `300000` total timesteps of training.